Gus-Wolf/MobilePaymentSystem/README.md

 Team Member ID + Name	Contribution in The Particular Assignment

+**M02 - A03**
+We added methods to each of the different classes and made sure that there were stubs that were ready for testing in them.
+We then created a testHarness class where we called the methods from the controllers and made sure that our API design was working.
+The testHarness class works as it should and we instantiate the controllers which in turn instantiate more.

 Ethan Snyder: 1 Helped build out modules, javadocs and tests August Wolf: 2 Helped build out modules, javadocs and tests